A look at some of the world’s major crowd disasters | Times Leader

 Click here to subscribe today or Login.

-MALANG, Indonesia (AP) — Police fired tear gas after several fights broke out at an Indonesian soccer match in East Java province when Persebaya Surabaya beat Arema Malang 3-2.
-Panic and a rush for the exit left over 100 people dead, mostly trampled to death, police said Sunday.
+MALANG, Indonesia (AP) — Police fired tear gas after riots broke out at an Indonesian soccer match in East Java province when Persebaya Surabaya beat Arema Malang 3-2.
+Panic and a rush for the exit left over 170 people dead, most of whom were trampled, police said Sunday.
 Here’s a look at some of the major crowd disasters in recent decades:

 Dec.
 3, 1979 — Eleven people are killed as thousands of fans rush to get into a concert by The Who at Riverfront Coliseum in Cincinnati.

 Jan.
-20, 1980 — A temporary four-story wooden stadium collapsed at a bullfight in Sincelejo, Colombia, killing some 200 spectators.
+20, 1980 — A temporary four-story wooden stadium collapses at a bullfight in Sincelejo, Colombia, killing some 200 spectators.

 Oct.
 20, 1982 — Sixty-six people die in a crush of fans leaving a UEFA Cup match between Spartak Moscow and Haarlem, of the Netherlands, at Luzhniki Stadium in Moscow.